storyfeet/dugi_bialan/content/grammar.md

 -- mi wei giawin esi, vin o gein uwein
 ..
 If I go, you can stay.

--- mi wei giawin boina, vin wei gein uwein
-.. before I go, you can stay

--- mi devin giawin , vin wei gein uwein
+-- mi li beni giawin la, vin wei gein uwein
 .. after i go, you can stay

 The first clause can be something as simple as a "dis"

--- dis devin, mi wei giawin
+-- dis la, mi wei giawin
-.. after this I'm going
+.. when this happens this I'm going

 Vocatives / Imperatives